How do I create Working Formula questions?

 Any variations with multiple = symbols will not work.

-Since the Working Formula process is complex, it is always best to preview the questions before you pass the lesson on to your students.
-This will help ensure that there are no unexpected complications to the question.
+The Working Formula process is complex.
+We recommend previewing questions before assigning the lesson to your students.
+This will help you troubleshoot, and ensure that there are no unexpected complications to the question.